Iv4nio/EarthBot/README.md

 However, the server has now been disbanded therefore I've made this repository public.

+WARNING: THIS REPOSITORY IS OUTDATED.
+SELF-HOSTING MAY CAUSE ERRORS

 # Commands within this bot (prefix: e!)
 - **e!ping** - Displays the ping counter
 - **e!serverinfo** - Shows the current server statistics